doryaro/Knowledge-base-for-Word-Prediction/README.md

-Students:
-Netanel Levi - 208463158
-Dor Yaron - 316083542
+# Knowledge-base-for-Word-Prediction

 Link to Output files - https://emr-logs-mevuzarot.s3.amazonaws.com/output/

-How to run the project:
+## How to run the project:
-upload the .jar files to s3 :
+create and upload .jar files to s3 from each of the steps: \
-step1.jar
+step1.jar \
-step2.jar
+step2.jar \
-step3.jar
+step3.jar \
-step4.jar
+step4.jar \
-step5.jar
+step5.jar \
-step6.jar
+step6.jar \
-create an output folder for the output and for the logs Run Main.java class
+create an output folder for the output and for the logs. \
+`Run Main.java class`

-Statistics:
+## Statistics:
-(for step 1)
+(for step 1) \
-without local aggregation we the number of Reduce input recodes is - 23991894 and their size -
+without local aggregation we the number of Reduce input recodes is - 23991894 \
+and their size - \
-Physical memory (bytes) snapshot=35046412288
+Physical memory (bytes) snapshot=35046412288 \
 Virtual memory (bytes) snapshot=205854011392

-with local aggregation we the number of Reduced input recodes is - 600401 and their size -
+with local aggregation we the number of Reduced input recodes is - 600401 \
+and their size -  \
-Physical memory (bytes) snapshot=33294630912
+Physical memory (bytes) snapshot=33294630912 \
 Virtual memory (bytes) snapshot=205822668800

-(for step 3)
+(for step 3) \
-without local aggregation we the number of Reduce input recodes is - 1500941 and their size -
+without local aggregation we the number of Reduce input recodes is - 1500941 \
+and their size - \
-Physical memory (bytes) snapshot=28452581376
+Physical memory (bytes) snapshot=28452581376 \
 Virtual memory (bytes) snapshot=215235567616

-with local aggregation we the number of Reduced input recodes is - 350559 and their size -
+with local aggregation we the number of Reduced input recodes is - 350559 \
+and their size -  \
-Physical memory (bytes) snapshot=28799668224
+Physical memory (bytes) snapshot=28799668224 \
 Virtual memory (bytes) snapshot=215782092800

-Analysis:
+## Analysis:
 we choosed 10 Trigrams and their top 5 next word: